Content Map Terms

 To burp a baby:

-• Place the baby in an upright position, such as over your shoulder or in a sitting position on your lap.
+Try placing the baby over your shoulder or in a sitting position on your lap.
 If you place the baby on your lap, place your hand under the chin to support the baby's head.

-To help the baby swallow less air during bottle feedings:
+Try these tips to help your baby swallow less air during bottle feedings:

-• Make sure the formula is not too hot or too cold.
+• Make sure that the breast milk or formula is not too hot or too cold.

 • Hold the bottle so no air gets into the nipple.